ahmedkhan847/mysqlwithelasticsearch/README.md

 ## What's in release2?

-In release2 package if fully redesign.
+In release2 package is fully redesign.
 Now you don't need to pass $config file to constructor.
 You can set index, type, sql query, sql connection dyamically.
 Even now you can create your own function for searching in Elasticsearch.
 Let's see how you can achieve the following:

 * [Mapping in Elasticsearch](https://github.com/ahmedkhan847/mysqlwithelasticsearch/tree/master#mapping-in-elasticsearch)
 * [Indexing All MySQL data in Elasticsearch](https://github.com/ahmedkhan847/mysqlwithelasticsearch/tree/master#indexing-all-mysql-data-in-elasticsearch)